-Visit the Countryside Perthshire Big Tree Country Crieff & Strathearn Glen Lednock This picturesque 4-mile (6 km) circular walk follows a waymarked route through mixed and conifer woods with dramatic waterfalls along the way.
-The route passes by the Wee Cauldron, which is a taster for the much larger pothole known as the Deil's Cauldron (Devil's Kettle).
-Formed at the end of the last Ice Age, this impressive feature has a viewing platform which allows you to safely view the falls that created it.
+Visit the Countryside Perthshire Big Tree Country Crieff & Strathearn Glen Lednock Peaceful and scenic Glen Lednock brings together all the best aspects of an adventurous walk: woodland paths, a climb up a gorge, stunning flora, waterfalls, abundant wildlife and unrivalled views.
+The main attraction seen from a wooden viewpoint is the Deil's Cauldron (meaning Devil's Kettle) - a hollow in the gorge overhung by trees formed at the end of the last Ice Age where the River Lednock falls into a wide pool and water swirls about madly as if it were boiling.
+Follow the paths up Drummond Hill where you can see for miles, taking in the Ochils, Ben Vorlich, Loch Earn and the huge dam of Loch Lednock.
+Paths also run along the riverside through lovely deciduous woodland, perfect for a peaceful stroll.
+Enjoy a well-earned rest and eat in Comrie after your ramble.
 For more information, click here.
-Lady Mary's Walk The path provides a peaceful stroll beside the picturesque River Earn along an avenue of mature oak, beech, lime and sweet chestnut.
+Lady Mary's Walk Lady Mary's Walk provides a peaceful stroll beside the picturesque River Earn along an avenue of mature oak, beech, lime and sweet chestnut.
+The trees, some of which are over 150 years old, provide a stunning canopy any time of year and are particularly colourful in autumn.
 A favourite of Lady Mary Murray, the path was opened to the people of Crieff in 1825.
+You can just keep to the river or extend your visit and stretch your legs up Laggan Hill, which meanders through mixed woodland and offers stunning views of the area.
+The entire route is dotted with seats and viewpoints for taking a minute to rest and take it all in.
 For more information, click here.
-The Knock Take a wander up to the breathtaking viewpoint at the summit of the Knock with views to the Highlands to the north; Upper Strathearn, Ben Vorlich and Comrie to the west; and Muthill, the broad fertile valley floor and the Ochil Hills to the south.
+The Knock For those who love a walk or cycle with a view, take a wander up to the breathtaking viewpoint at the summit of the Knock hill, with views to the Highlands to the north; Upper Strathearn, Ben Vorlich and Comrie to the west; and Muthill, the broad fertile valley floor and the Ochil Hills to the south.
 On the way up visit Kate McNiven's Crag, where a 17th century witch is said to have been executed by being rolled down the rocky slope in a barrel.
+There is also plenty of wildlife, like red squirrels, and seasonal flora, like snowdrops, to keep an eye out for while following the paths.
 For more information, click here.